NASCAR Craftsman Truck Series at Las Vegas Motor Speedway: Spring race

-The Ecosave 200 is a 134-lap, 200 mi NASCAR Craftsman Truck Series race that takes place at Las Vegas Motor Speedway.
+The Ecosave 200 was a 134-lap, 200 mi NASCAR Craftsman Truck Series race that takes place at Las Vegas Motor Speedway.

-Corey Heim is the defending race winner.
+Corey Heim is the final race winner.

 History

 Despite the agreement, Speedway Motorsports decided to cancel the second New Hampshire Motor Speedway race and that Las Vegas Motor Speedway would get a second Cup date, second Xfinity date, and second Truck date.

 For the 2018 race, the race was known as the Stratosphere 200.
 The race name was shortened to the Strat 200 for 2019.
 Bucked Up then acquired the naming rights to the event in 2021.

-Victoria's Voice Foundation was the title sponsor of the race from 2022 and 2024.

 In 2022, after the track announced they would be downsizing to just one truck event, the naming rights of the fall race in 2021 (Victoria’s Voice Foundation 200 presented by Westgate Resorts), became the title sponsor of the spring race.

 In 2025, Ecosave, a net-zero emissions solutions company, became the title sponsor.